arjunkramadhati/Face-Recognition/README.md

 Face Detection: MTCNN Face Detection algorithm is used
 Alignment: Custom built face aligner which can differentiate the left profile - center profile - right profile of the face 128 Face Feature Extractor: The state-of-the-art Tensorflow model of ResNet Inception V1 128 Face Feature Extractor

+NOTE: When the code is run the first tinme, it does not load the heavy face feature extractor until the first face is detected.
+After the first face is detected, the code loads the model into the RAM and this puts sudden load on the edge device and hence making things glitchy.
+To avoid this, the code first loops over images of very easily detectable faces.
+Hence, the code sort of pre loads the models even before the first face is detected from the actual live stream.

 # Training
 Right from the start, emphasis was given on planning to make the face training process as easy as possible.
 The face registration tool is in a seperate github repository.